robcarver17/skipperman/docs/patrol_boat_help.md

+To access the patrol boat rota, from the **main menu**, select **Events**, choose an event, and then click on **Patrol boats** in the menu.

 The patrol boat rota page is used to allocate volunteers to patrol boats.
-Only volunteers who have been added to the event can be allocated - if you want to add a volunteer, you will need the main [volunteer rota page](volunteer_rota_help#add-a-volunteer).
-Make sure you are not in [read only](main-menu#read-only) mode if you want to make changes - use read only mode for experimenting.
+Only volunteers who have been added to the event can be allocated - if you want to add a volunteer, you will need the main [volunteer rota page](volunteer_rota_help.md#add-a-volunteer).
+Make sure you are not in [read only](main-menu.md#read-only) mode if you want to make changes - use read only mode for experimenting.

 [TOC]

 # Overview

-After an event has been imported, you will be presented with a screen like this:

 ***
 ***